Kaspersky Internet Security protects your computer against network attacks.

 A network attack is an attempt to break into the operating system of a remote computer.
 Criminals attempt network attacks to establish control over the operating system, cause operating system denial of service, or access sensitive information.
 To achieve these goals, criminals either carry out direct attacks such as port scanning and brute force attacks, or use malware installed on a computer under attack.

 Network attacks can be divided into the following types:

-The main types of DoS attacks are:
+The following main types of DoS attacks exist: